taggedzi/smilecms/docs/content-workflows.md

 smilecms build --config custom.yml  # point to an alternate config file
 ```

+Run `smilecms lint` to catch missing alt text, unpublished drafts, or broken hero media before kicking off a full build.
+Add `--strict` when you want warnings to fail the command (handy for CI or pre-commit hooks).

 Preview the generated site by serving the `site/` directory:

 ```bash